MiniDiscs (Hacked): Release

+Though some of the recordings had been previously released on the 2017 OK Computer reissue OKNOTOK 1997 2017, most were not intended for release.
 On 5 June 2019, the recordings were leaked online by a collector using the name Zimbra, who said he had traded them for unreleased Beatles recordings.
 They may have been stolen while archived material was being prepared for the OK Computer reissue.
-The guitarist Ed O'Brien said they had been hacked from Radiohead's cloud archive.
+The guitarist Ed O'Brien said they had been stolen from Radiohead's cloud archive.

-According to conflicting reports, Zimbra initially demanded a $150,000 ransom from Radiohead not to release the recordings.
-However, according to an investigation by Pitchfork, Zimbra had instead hoped to sell them to fans.
-Zimbra told Pitchfork that "the whole $150k thing and 'ransom' was taken way out of context".
+According to some reports, Zimbra initially demanded a $150,000 ransom from Radiohead not to release the recordings.
+However, according to an investigation by Pitchfork, Zimbra had demanded no ransom and had instead hoped to sell the recordings to fans.
+Zimbra told Pitchfork that the story had been taken "way out of context".
 A fan who negotiated with Zimbra said he did not believe extortion was his intent: "He never told us anything to suggest he was trying to get money from the band, only from fans."
 Zimbra released the recordings free after news broke on the discussion platform Reddit.

-On 11 June, Radiohead made the recordings available to stream or purchase from the music distribution site Bandcamp for 18 days.
+On 11 June, Radiohead made the recordings available to stream and purchase from the music distribution site Bandcamp for 18 days.
 All proceeds went to the environmentalist group Extinction Rebellion, raising approximately £500,000.
 The official release removed a 12-minute field recording and non-Radiohead material, such as several minutes of a James Bond score.
 The guitarist Jonny Greenwood wrote on Twitter that the collection was "only tangentially interesting", while Yorke wrote on the Bandcamp page: "As it's out there it may as well be out there until we all get bored and move on."

 Reception

 Pitchfork wrote that MiniDiscs [Hacked] did not "make for an ideal listening experience" and would be of interest "only to the most diehard Radiohead fans".
 They observed a "few moments of brilliance (and strangeness)", including Yorke's acoustic songs, the extended "Paranoid Android", and an alternative version of "Lift" that "could have topped the charts".

 However, The Guardian felt MiniDiscs [Hacked] had merit "even for less nerdish fans", and wrote that was "an endlessly interesting chronicle of a band reinventing the mainstream by rejecting it ...
 [It shows] the inner workings of what is regarded by many as the greatest album of the 1990s, showing how they walked alongside and then turned away from the brash Britpop that surrounded them."

-The New Statesman wrote that "starting, skipping and scrolling" through the lengthy tracks "makes for a surprisingly liberating experience, akin to wandering Radiohead’s subconscious memory palace and occasionally encountering the familiar in a different form".
+The New Statesman wrote that "starting, skipping and scrolling" through the lengthy tracks "makes for a surprisingly liberating experience, akin to wandering Radiohead's subconscious memory palace and occasionally encountering the familiar in a different form".
 The Quietus praised the "stunning" live performances and particularly Yorke's demos, and wrote of the "unromantic revealing" of the process of creating music.